 Rationale

 Manangement strategies for forest or plantation trees encompass transgenic confinement approaches like induction of male sterility or flower ablation or rotation schemes with fast-growing species being cut before reaching the reproductive phase.
 The management of fruit trees/orchards will be quite different because of different practices of tree propagation and improvement eg via grafting.
-Whereas the prolonging of the juvenile phase to prevent the onset of flowering may be an aim with plantations trees early flowering is an important target with fruit trees (Flachowsky et al. 2009) .
+Whereas the prolonging of the juvenile phase to prevent the onset of flowering may be an aim with plantations trees, early flowering is an important target with fruit trees (Flachowsky et al. 2009) .

 Points to consider